corda/corda5-samples/java-samples/referencestates-sanctionsbody/README.md

       }
     }

 Now that the sanctions list has been made, Next, we want to issue an IOU.
-Pick Alice VNode identity to issue the sanctions list.
+Pick Bob VNode identity to issue the IOU.
 Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Bob's hash) and request body:

     {